Born This Way Ball: Controversies

 In Thailand, Gaga sparked an online uproar when she tweeted: "I just landed in Bangkok baby!
 Ready for 50,000 screaming Thai monsters.
 I wanna get lost in a lady market and buy fake Rolex."
 Several of Gaga's fans felt that the tweet was racist and viewed it as a negative stereotype.
 Several Thai celebrities reacted like Surahit Siamwalla, saying on twitter "We are more civilized than you think," and calls for a boycott of the Bangkok show due to that.
-Gaga made clear the issue of just referencing the Hong Kong show of the tour.
+Gaga made clear the issue of referencing the incident on the Hong Kong show of the tour.
 "I love this city, you can work out & buy a fake Birkin on the same street.", she tweeted.
 The following month, weeks after her concert in Thailand, several members of the country filed a public lawsuit against Gaga for misuse of the Thailand flag.
 The complaints came from when Gaga while wearing an accessorized and provocative bikini costume with a traditional Thai headdress, rode a motorcycle across the stage with a Thai flag tied to it.
 Government officials in the country deemed the act as "not appropriate" and felt that it "hurt the feelings of Thai People".

 During the Melbourne show on June 27, 2012, Gaga debuted a new song called "Princess Die", about suicide and mental illness.
 The song's lyrics, including lines such as "I wish that I was strong/I wish that I was wrong/I wish that I could cope/but I took pills and left a note" were slammed as "distasteful" by suicide charities, who feared the message about the suicide that the song portrayed.
 Chris Wagner of Lifeline, an international crisis support service, stated, "Lifeline is very concerned about the nature of the song, particularly as it clearly describes the method of suicide and talks in depth about suicide.
 It doesn't actually have any message of hope, of help seeking, or anything of a positive nature whatsoever."
 The song's references to Diana, Princess of Wales and her death also caused offense and outrage, despite Gaga attempting to distance herself from such controversy by clearly spelling out the name of the song during her concert.